School of Social and Political Science

 Book

-Mao, J. (Forthcoming 2024) Intimacy as a Lens on Work and Migration—Experiences of Ethnic Performers in Southwest China, Bristol University Press.
+Mao, J. (2024) Intimacy as a Lens on Work and Migration—Experiences of Ethnic Performers in Southwest China, Bristol University Press.

 Special Issues

 Nguyen, M. T. N., Mao, J., & Rydström, H. (Eds.)
-(Accepted/In press).
+(2024).
 Special Issue: Reconfiguring Labour and Welfare in the Global South: Market Participation as the Social Question.
 Global Social Policy.

-Mao, J., Nguyen, M.T.N., & Wilcox, P. (Eds) (In progress).
+Mao, J., Nguyen, M.T.N., & Wilcox, P. (Eds) (Forthcoming).
 Special Issue: Rural Futures in Late Socialist Asia: the Countryside in a Globalising World.
 Journal of Political Sociology

 Peer-reviewed journal articles